somkant39/Alarm-Clock/README.md

 ### Contribution:
 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.
 Let's make this Alarm-Clock even better together.

-### License:
-This project is licensed under the [MIT License](LICENSE), allowing for open-source collaboration and modification.

 Thank you for using Alarm-Clock!
 If you have any questions or suggestions, feel free to reach out.
 Happy waking up! ⏰✨